List types for resource aware languages: an implicit name approach

-The well-known lambda calculus is a calculus with explicit use of variables (names).
-On the other hand, the calculus with implicit names is de Bruijn notation of lambda calculus that avoids the explicit naming of variables by employing de Bruijn indices~\cite{NGDeBruijn108,curien93:categ_combin,Lescanne95WADT}.
+The well-known $\lambda$-calculus is a calculus with explicit use of variables (names).
+On the other hand, the calculus with implicit names is de Bruijn notation of $\lambda$-calculus that avoids the explicit naming of variables by employing de Bruijn indices~\cite{NGDeBruijn108,curien93:categ_combin,Lescanne95WADT}.
 Each variable is replaced by a natural number which is the number of $`l$'s crossed in order to reach the binder of that variable.
 For instance in de Bruijn notation, the combinator $\mathsf{I} \equiv `l x.x$ is $`l \udl{0}$, the combinator $\mathsf{K} \equiv `l x.`l y.x$ is $`l `l \udl{1}$ and the combinator $\mathsf{S}\equiv `l x .`l y. `l z . x z (y z)$ is $`l`l`l\,\udl{2}\,\udl{0}(\udl{1}\,\udl{0})$.
 The profound advantage of de Bruijn notation is that $\alpha$-conversion, the renaming of bound variables, is not needed, which significantly facilitates implementation and also, in the case of an extended $`l$-calculus, simplifies the rules.

-\paragraph*{\bf Foundations} In this paper, we introduce both restricted and extended control of variable use in calculi with \emph{implicit names}.
+\paragraph*{\bf Foundations} In this paper, we study both restricted and extended control of variable use in calculi with \emph{implicit names}.
 This means that instead of (explicit) variables we use either de Bruijn indices, or novel ®\=/indices.
 Inspired by de Bruijn indices, ®\=/indices provide information about duplication of names.
-We design and implement three calculi.
-First, a restricted calculus with implicit names $\lin$; then, a restricted calculus with implicit names and explicit substitution~$\luin$, and finally, $\lRdB$, an extended calculus with implicit names and explicit duplication and erasure.
-In all introduced calculi, well-formed terms are defined as typeable terms in systems we call \emph{$\Ell$-types}.
-The $\Ell$-type of a term represents the list of its free indices and is convenient for checking its well-formedness.
-In this paper, we characterize mostly closed linear terms and we show that, in the $\Ell$-type systems we proposed, typeability by the empty list is equivalent to closedness and linearity.
+We design three languages and implement two associated calculus: \begin{itemize} \item a restricted language with implicit names $\Lin$; \item a restricted language with implicit names and explicit substitution $\Luin$, together with its $\luin$-calculus; \item an extended language with implicit names, implicit substitution and explicit duplication and erasure $\LRdBin$, together with its $\lRdBin$-calculus. \end{itemize} In all introduced calculi, linear terms are defined as \Jel{specifically typeable} terms in systems we call \emph{list types}.
+The list type, abbreviated as $\Ell$-type, of a term represents the list of its free indices and is convenient for checking its linearity.
+This is why we use $\Ell$-typeability as a definition of linearity.